CaOaC/Processivity/README.md

 ## 🧾 Information

-Here we provide the codes for the manuscript ""
+Here we provide the codes for the manuscript "Theory of Chromosome Structural Dynamics by Processive Loop Extrusion".
+The provided files contain the codes that were developed based on the processive grappling motor model to study chromatin jets and mitotic chromosome folding.